Saxton Pope: Relationship with Ishi

 The medical school where Pope taught was located near the museum where Ishi worked as a janitor, having been brought there for study by Professor T. T. Waterman of the University of California Department of Anthropology.
 Because Ishi had grown up in the isolated Yahi tribe, he had little immunity to diseases, and Pope met Ishi during his stays at the University hospital.
 Pope learned some of the Yahi language, and spent much time with Ishi, learning of his life and listening to the Yahi tribal folklore.
 Ishi taught Pope how to make bows and arrows as the Yahi did, and how to hunt with them.
 Pope and Ishi remained close until Ishi's death from tuberculosis in 1916.
 In spite of this close relationship and against Ishi's frequently stated wishes, Pope insisted that Ishi be autopsied after death and his brain removed.

 Later life

 Pope became an avid bowhunter during his time with Ishi, and he continued that after Ishi's death.
 In 1920, with special permission, Pope and a companion, Arthur Young, went hunting grizzly bears in Yellowstone National Park with hand made bows and steel tipped arrows, taking several.
 The stuffed and mounted bears are on display at the California Academy of Sciences.
 Pope later wrote a book, Hunting with the Bow and Arrow, which remains in print.
 He continued bowhunting until his death in 1926 from pneumonia.

-Legacy

-Saxton Pope and Arthur Young have been honored as the namesakes of the Pope and Young Club, an organization dedicated to bowhunting which continues today and includes its own world record book for North American game, taken in Fair Chase, with bow and arrow.
-He also reintroduced traditional bow and arrow making skills learned from Ishi to other Native Americans whose communities had lost the art.